Annual General Meeting & International Conference for RRM

 September 7$55 – $265

 Bringing together the latest research, clinical practices, and case studies this conference is an ideal opportunity for healthcare professionals, researchers and students at all stages of their career to hear the latest developments in Restorative Reproductive Medicine (RRM) research.
 In person Conference Registration includes breakfast, lunch and refreshments.

-A pre-conference : Introduction to Neo Fertility will be held on Friday Sept.
+A pre-conference : Restorative Reproduction with Neo Fertility will be held on Friday Sept.
 6 , 2019.
-With session details coming soon, learn more about Neo Fertility on their homepage, https://www.neofertility.ie/ .
+With session details coming later this week, learn more about Neo Fertility on their homepage, https://www.neofertility.ie/ .
 The IIRRM provides a friendly, international platform to interact with top experts, engage in dedicated scientific networking environments, and enhance your knowledge, collaborative research and clinical practices in the field of Restorative Reproductive Medicine.
 Visit our conference website at iirrm.org/dublin for updates, accommodation and full program.

 *CME/CPD Application has been filed with the EACCME (European Accreditation Council for Continuing Medical Education) and confirmation of credits is pending.
 EACCME/UEMS has agreements with AMA (American Medical Association) as well as a number of other international authorities.
 Please view their website for more information.

 Restorative reproductive medicine: what does it take to be medical discipline?

 Low oestradiol levels in pregnancy, treatment with oestradiol and DHEA